bellomia/matlab-multiple-dispatch/README.md

 ---

 ## License and Copyright
 The code is based on [original work](https://github.com/aminya/Dispatch.m) by A. Yahyaabadi, as such it inherits the [Apache v2 license](./LICENSE).
-Some fix and new functionality has been added by G. Bellomia and more changes are planned in the near future, especially regarding testing and profiling.
+Deeply refactored to enable new functionality and provide as most an ergonomic user experience as possible.
+The new API is accompanied by a thorough test-suite, that can be ran entering the `.test/` directory and invoking the `runtests` matlab command.
 ```
 Copyright 2020 Amin Yahyaabadi [original dispatch.m function]
-Copyright 2022 Gabriele Bellomia [multimethod.interface class]
+Copyright 2022 Gabriele Bellomia [full multimethod namespace]

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.